Human Resources & Industrial Relations, MHRIR

 for the degree of Master of Human Resources and Industrial Relations in Human Resources and Industrial Relations (on campus & online)

 The School of Labor and Employment Relations offers graduate work leading to both a master's and a doctoral degree.
 Graduate study in Human Resources and Industrial Relations (HRIR) is based on a multidisciplinary approach to human resources/industrial relations problems and a flexible curriculum.
-To achieve this, the School has joint faculty appointments or course cross-listings with economics, psychology, law, business administration, history, and finance.
+To achieve this, the School has joint faculty appointments or course cross-listings with economics, psychology, law, business administration, and history.

 Admission